as-alexmercer/chip/README.md

 # chip
-Our Discord bot lives over here :)
+Our Discord bot will live over here :)

 # Like to contribute?
 Awesome!
 Just a few things we would love to see: